All Episodes

 Since Republicans took over Congress in 1994, they have not only taken more money from lobbyists, they have given everything they can give to lobbyists, said Phil Singer, spokesman for the Democratic Senatorial Campaign Committee.

-So here the basically the amount of money that lobbyists have given to both parties is pretty close.
+So basically, the amount of money that lobbyists have given to both parties is pretty close.

 General public donations.